Skip to content

 timeout: Timeout in seconds.

-protect: Protect the instance from external cancellation.
+protect: Protect the pending from a `TimeoutError` or external cancellation.

 Raises: